deutsia/deutsia-radio/README.md

 **What if I don't have Orbot installed?**

 Force Tor modes require Orbot.
 If Orbot is not installed, Force Tor settings will block stream playback.
-Install Orbot to use these features.
+However, you can access Tor stations and browse clearnet radios from Tor using alternative Tor device vpns like InviZible Pro.

 **How do health checks work?**